sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 TheHive serves as the case management and incident response hub.
 Security Onion can automatically forward alerts to TheHive, where they're converted into cases with full context — observables, timelines, assigned analysts, task tracking, and custom fields.

-Cortex runs alongside TheHive and handles automated enrichment and analysis of observables — IPs, domains, URLs, file hashes, filenames, etc. It does this through "analyzers" (for investigation) and "responders" (for taking action).
+Cortex runs alongside TheHive and handles automated enrichment and analysis of observables — IPs, domains, URLs, file hashes, filenames, etc. It does this through "analyzers" for investigation, and "responders" for taking action.
 There's a large library of analyzers covering threat intel feeds, sandboxes, reputation services, and more.

 ---